jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (i) under section 67 or 86D; or
     (ii)
-    (iii) by the pre-1990 forest land allocation plan; or (f) knowingly provides altered, false, incomplete, or misleading information (including emissions returns) to the Minister or the EPA or any other person in respect of any matter in the ETS participant provisions; or
+    (iii) by the pre-1990 forest land allocation plan; or (ea) knowingly fails to keep records as required by section 182CD or 190KP; or (f) knowingly provides altered, false, incomplete, or misleading information (including emissions returns) to the Minister or the EPA or any other person in respect of any matter in the ETS participant provisions; or
   (g) wilfully obstructs, hinders, resists, or deceives a person exercising a power conferred on that person under the ETS participant provisions; or
   (h) wilfully interferes with any survey, investigation, test, or measurement carried out by an enforcement officer or a person assisting an enforcement officer under section 100; or